raccnin/w3d/README.md

 ## Running the Web App

-while inside of the installed repo's root folder, run `flask --app w3d run --debug` in your console
+while inside of the installed repo's root folder, run `flask --app w3d run --debug` in your console.